Bard Sage Abilities

 - Leather Clothing (sage study): the making of leather garments and gear for both practicality and high fashion, as well as protection against the elements.

-The mastery of storytelling for the purpose of providing intellectual or artistic merit, as a means to enlighten, communicate or serve as a source of knowledge and reference for a literate audience.
+Literature masters storytelling for the purpose of providing intellectual or artistic merit, as a means to enlighten, communicate or serve as a source of knowledge and reference for a literate audience.

 - Oral Tradition (sage study): the practice of telling stories or explaining natural phenomena from memory, without the use of written materials, through the use of story vocabulary.